GoogleCloudPlatform/solutionbuilder-terraform-google-three-tier-web-app/tutorial.md

 # Customize Three-tier web app Solution

-This tutorial provides the steps for you to build your own proof of concept solution based on the chosen Jump Start Solution (JSS) and deploy it.
-You can customize the chosen Jump Start Solutions (JSS) deployments by creating your own copy of the source code.
-You can modify the infrastructure and application code as needed and redeploy the solutions with the changes.
+This tutorial provides the steps for you to build your own proof of concept solution based on the deployed [Three-tier web app](https://console.cloud.google.com/products/solutions/details/three-tier-web-app) Jump Start Solution (JSS) and deploy it.
+You can customize the Jump Start Solution (JSS) deployment by creating your own copy of the source code.
+You can modify the infrastructure and application code as needed and redeploy the solution with the changes.

-Each solution should be edited and deployed by one user at a time to avoid conflicts.
+The solution should be edited and deployed by one user at a time to avoid conflicts.
+Multiple users editing and updating the same deployment in the same GCP project can lead to conflicts.

 ## Know your solution